MiguelCardoso77/SurgicalSync-BackEnd/Wiki/SprintA/diagrams/use-cases/30-see-operation-requests-details/readme.md

 The use case is deemed ready when the requirements are clearly outlined, providing a comprehensive understanding of the functionality to be implemented.
-Specifically, the user with the Doctor role is expected to possess the capability to request an operation.
+Specifically, the user with the Doctor role is expected to possess the capability to search operation requisitions.

 </div>